 After a box is drawn, a box detail dialog will pop up.
-You need to specify box's name and background subtraction method.
+You need to specify box's name and background subtraction method along with the axis of projection for axis aligned boxes.
 This background subtraction will apply to the projection after peaks are selected.
+The axis of projection is assumed to be along the length of the box.